-You don’t have to tell someone you just met everything (that’s not necessarily healthy either, see below).
-But if asked, think twice before lying.
+You don’t have to tell someone you just met everything (that’s not necessarily healthy either, see ‘junkie communication’ below).
+But think twice before lying.

 It’s simply not possible to build a healthy relationship on lies.
 Even more importantly, it’s bad for your self-worth.
 It feeds the message to your unconscious that you are not good enough just as is.

 A study at Western University, Canada looked at how both men and women rate photos of potential partners.
 It found that if they were told in advance the person was honest, they were more likely to see the person as fit, in good health, and with a kind and attractive face.